 If you are a passenger on an organised visit to Antarctica, your tour operator would usually arrange for an appropriate permit.
 If you are concerned you should talk to your travel operator.

-For UK expeditions, UK flagged vessels and UK registered aircraft, the UK Foreign and Commonwealth Office lead on the permitting process.
+For UK expeditions, UK flagged vessels and UK registered aircraft, the UK Foreign, Commonwealth and Development Office lead on the permitting process.
 More details are available on GOV.UK.